pygfx/pygfx/README.md

 * `pytest -v tests` runs the core unit tests.
 * `pytest -v examples` tests the examples.

-The screenshot tests are difficult to guarantee accros all development platforms and are best run on our CI where more predictable outcomes can be achieved.
+The screenshot tests are difficult to guarantee across all development platforms and are best run on our CI where more predictable outcomes can be achieved.
 They can run on a local linux machine by selecting the software rendering adapter and the tests with them command